Clouder7Source/chm/README.md

 CHM is a toolkit to simplify hosting management in CentOS.

 > Do you have a VPS o Dedicated server and need a light solution to management your host?
-CHM is for you!
+CHM is for you! :rocket:

 - Automatic install and configuration common tools ready to host sites in PHP and or JAVA, using the best practices of performance, secure and compatibility.
 - Configure local time